wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 >> ['The fox is brown']
 ```

 In this case, Python prints the string because it starts with "The" and ends with "brown."
+In this case, the regular expression is `'^The.*brown$'`.
+The caret at the beginning followed by "The" means match "The" at the start of a string.
+The .`*` means match anything.
+Next is `brown$`, which means the string must end with brown.

-But if you changer the string to end with "green," Python does not find a match:
+If you change the string to end with "green," Python does not find a match, because it does not fit the pattern you defined:

 ```python
 import re